PaizCollin/coen-146-lab/README.md

 ## Overview

-#### This includes various C projects from the lab section of COEN 146: Computer Networks.
+#### This repository includes various C projects from the lab section of COEN 146: Computer Networks.

 ## Lab 1 - Basic Linux & C